taufiqnagori/Big-Data-Analytics/Contributing.md

-# Contributing to Big Data Analytics
+# Contributing to Big Data Analytics.

 First off, thank you for considering contributing to Big Data Analytics!
 It's people like you that make an open-source project amazing.